 What we do together, makes a difference

-Broadway Backwards is produced by Broadway Cares/Equity Fights AIDS and benefiting Broadway Cares and the Lesbian, Gay, Bisexual & Transgender Community Center in New York City.
+Broadway Backwards is produced by Broadway Cares/Equity Fights AIDS and benefits Broadway Cares and the Lesbian, Gay, Bisexual & Transgender Community Center in New York City.
 Colella is a longtime friend of Broadway Cares and The Center and a passionate advocate for and member of the LGBTQ community.

-What began as a small, grassroots concert performed at The Center in 2006 quickly grew into a highly-anticipated event presented in Broadway’s best theatres.
-In its 12 editions, Broadway Backwards has raised more than $3.4 million for Broadway Cares and The Center.
+What began as a small, grassroots concert performed at The Center in 2006 quickly grew into a highly anticipated event presented in Broadway’s best theatres.
+In its 13 editions, Broadway Backwards has raised more than $4.1 million for Broadway Cares and The Center.